white kitchen and dining room renovation

 • Would I pack it up and move it with me?

 The answer to these questions can help you eliminate certain items faster.
-As you make your way through your kitchen ask yourself what you really use on a daily basis and put that in one area.
-Items that you rarely use should be placed in a separate pile and gone through a second time.
-As you do, think about what you really want to keep, like those special dishes, but it might be best to box them up and place them in a storage area.
-This means that you can keep it but not in a limited area like your kitchen.
-If you have a garage consider storing items such as air fryers and toaster ovens there where you have easy access when needed but they don’t take up valuable space in your small kitchen.
+As you make your way through your kitchen, ask yourself what you use daily and put that in one area.
+Items you rarely use should be placed in a separate pile and reviewed again.
+As you do, think about what you want to keep, like those special dishes, but it might be best to box them up and place them in a storage area.
+This means you can keep it, but not in a limited area like your kitchen.
+If you have a garage, consider storing items like air fryers and toaster ovens there, so you have easy access when needed without taking up valuable space in your small kitchen.
 Read a few more helpful ideas in this blog by Real Simple.
-A purged kitchen will be a well-functioning kitchen which eliminates stress.
+A purged kitchen will be a well-functioning kitchen that eliminates stress.

 Countertops are a key part of the kitchen.
 This is where we prepare food and can spread out.
-Countertops also tend to be one of the biggest traps for clutter in the kitchen.
-A cluttered countertop can make us feel stressed, lead to disorganization, and hinder our ability to cook.
-Again, the kitchen often becomes the center of the home making it easy to fill with clutter but there are things you can do to eliminate the mess and prevent it.
+Countertops are also among the biggest culprits of kitchen clutter.
+A cluttered countertop can make us feel stressed, lead to disorganization, and hinder our cooking ability.
+Again, the kitchen often becomes the center of the home, making it easy to accumulate clutter, but there are things you can do to eliminate it and prevent it.
 Some of these suggestions include:

 • Keeping appliances off the counter